+LESSON: History Collector: "Short and Sweet" Version

-LESSON: History Collector TIME: Estimated 4-5 to complete assignment (50-minute periods) CLASS LEVEL: 7th grade TEKS LANGUAGE SOCIAL STUDIES GOAL: In this lesson, students seek out evidence (online and through artifacts at the O. Henry Museum) to learn more about Austin/Texas history through the life of one of its most famous writers, William Sydney Porter (O. Henry).
+TIME: Estimated 1-2 to complete assignment (50-minute periods)

+CLASS LEVEL: 7th grade

+TEKS LANGUAGE SOCIAL STUDIES GOAL: In this lesson, students seek out evidence (online and through artifacts at the O. Henry Museum) to learn more about Austin/Texas history through the life of one of its most famous writers, William Sydney Porter (O. Henry).

 ESSENTIAL QUESTIONS: Why is it important to know about the past?
+Why is preservation of historic buildings/items important?

+STUDENTS:

-Why is the preservation of historic buildings/items important?
-STUDENTS: - Learn more about Austin and William Sydney Porter's life between 1893-1895, using primary and secondary sources - Discuss the "old Austin" of that that period as compared to the "new Austin" - Draw renderings of the "old Austin" landmarks/buildings, city streets, and other things you might have seen then TEKS: 7th grade Social Studies: 7(2a), 7(9b-c), 7(22a-d), 7.23(a-b) VOCABULARY: Primary Source - original works such as photographs, drawings, letters, diaries, documents, books, play scripts, speeches, songs, sheet music, and first-person accounts that are recorded at the time of an event.
+- Learn more about Austin and William Sydney Porter's life between 1893-1895, using primary and secondary sources - Discuss the "old Austin" of that that period as compared to the "new Austin"

+TEKS: 7th grade Social Studies: 7(2a), 7(9b-c), 7(22a-d), 7.23(a-b)

+VOCABULARY:

+Primary Source - original works such as photographs, drawings, letters, diaries, documents, books, play scripts, speeches, songs, sheet music, and first-person accounts that are recorded at the time of an event.

 Secondary Source - source created by someone either not present when the event took place or removed by time from the event.
 Examples of secondary sources include textbooks, journal articles, and encyclopedias.

+Step 1

-Step 1 Go online to read more about Austin and William Sydney Porter's life between 1893-1895.
-Take a look at some of the actual items owned/used by Porter and his wife Athol.
-Step 2 Discuss what it was like to live, work, raise a family, get around (transportation), and/or communicate in Austin during that time.
+Go online to read more about Austin and William Sydney Porter's life between 1893-1895.
+Take a look at some of the actual items owned/used by Porter and his wife Athol

+Step 2

+Discuss what it was like to live, work, raise a family, get around (transportation), and/or communicate in Austin during that time.
 Hold a conversation with students about how Austin is different now in these areas?
 Where were some of the places O. Henry/Porter went or was connected to in Austin?

+Step 3

-Step 3 Create a drawing of Austin then and now.
-Pick a section of town-downtown, near the Capitol, for example-and draw the streets, buildings, transportation, people on the streets in costume, etc. Step 4 Extend research to include student's ancestors who might have lived in the area at that time.
+Extend research to include student's ancestors who might have lived in the area at that time.
 Ask your parents/grandparents for photos, letters, or other memorabilia in their family history to share with class.
 Create posters, booklets, or other print/digital representations of their family history.

-EXTENSION: For Museum Tours: Offered at three sites within Brush Square-the Susanna Dickinson Museum, the O. Henry Museum, and the Austin Fire Museum.
+EXTENSION/For Museum Tours: Offered at three sites within Brush Square-the Susanna Dickinson Museum, the O. Henry Museum, and the Austin Fire Museum.
 Wednesday through Friday, noon - 5 p.m.
 The museums are small historic spaces and can only accommodate a maximum of 15 students at a time.
 Large groups will be broken into sub-groups that will rotate through each of the museums.

 All tours require two weeks advance notification.
 To make a tour reservation or for more information, please contact Bao Nguyen.